facebook/IT-CPE/autodmg_cache_builder/README.md

 6. Download & package the Munki client customization resources.
 7. Run the "Org-Specific Code" to allow building custom packages to be included.
 8. Build an AutoDMG template file containing all of the packages.
-9. Trigger an AutoDMG "download" of Apple software updates according to the UpdateProfiles.plist.
+9. Trigger an AutoDMG "download" of Apple software updates according to the UpdateProfiles.plist if `--disableupdates` is not used.
 10. Begin the AutoDMG build.
 Build log is stored in `/Library/AutoDMG/logs/build.log`.
 11. If a DeployStudio repo is provided, automatically copy the image into the DeployStudio repo's `Masters/HFS` directory.
 12. If another target location is provided, automatically copy the image into this directory.